 - Bake for 45 minutes, or until tester comes out clean.

-- In the meantime, make the glaze: in a medium bowl, whisk together the powdered sugar, milk, and vanilla.
+- In the meantime, make the glaze: in a medium bowl, whisk together the powdered sugar, milk, and vanilla (adding more powdered sugar or milk to get a thick, but pouring consistency.)

 - Immediately pour over the cake when it’s done baking, tilting the pan if necessary to coat evenly.

-- Let the cake sit for a few minutes so the glaze can set and serve warm or at room temperature.
+- Let the cake sit for a bit so the glaze can set.
+Serve warm or at room temperature.
 And enjoy!

 OK…so I made the cake IMMEDIATELY and all my peeps at home and at work are in love.
 Thanks for making me so popular.
 It is everything you promised and MORE!!